wadoodt/darker-patterns-research/docs/SIGNUP_STRIPE_FLOW.md

 - On form submit:
   - Validate all fields.
   - POST to `/api/users` with the form data.
+  - On success, POST to `/api/payments` (mock) and redirect to `/success`.
-  - On success, redirect to the returned Stripe URL.
+  - **TODO:** When Stripe is ready, redirect to the returned Stripe URL instead of `/success`.

 ### 4.3.
 Success Page
 - Simple static page.
-- Message: “Signup successful!
-Please log in.”
-- Link to `/login`.
+- **New:** Shows a 10-second countdown and auto-redirects to the dashboard, with a button for immediate navigation.
+- **TODO:** If Stripe is integrated, ensure the success page can handle Stripe's redirect/callback and display appropriate messages.

 ### 4.4.
 Dashboard Page
 - On mount, fetch the current user.